Vikms95/codespot/README.md

     https://www.youtube.com/watch?v=lyNetvEfvT0&t=6687s
     https://www.youtube.com/watch?v=sjAeLwuezxo

-  :implement icons for CRUD actions on the comments
-    :when reply button is clicked, display a CommentForm right below the comment to reply

     :when a comment with children is deleted, delete all the children too on state
       :children on the database still exist, is it needed to delete them?